ddc-java-13/capstone-proposal-kdbonneville/docs/index.md

+Art Finder

 ## Summary

-The main purpose of this app will be to allow a user access to the permanent collection of an art museum.
+The main purpose of this app will be to allow a user access to a permanent collection of an art museum.
+Once persistent data has been submitted by the User, said museum would share images made from the User.

     The user will send a text request to the museum who will in turn send an image to the user from their database.

 ## Intended users

 * Creative minded people who miss going to an art museum.
-    People who enjoy goingt o the museum to see art in person.
+    People who enjoy going to the museum to see art in person.

 * Art researchers
     A person who seeks inspiration in creating new artworks, either visually or through the written word.